 "I just wanted to go to the Breeders' Cup," she told reporters outside the courthouse in a rambling and incoherent interview.

 "This is another sad chapter in a trial that has been plagued by unusual occurrences," Stevens said in a statement Monday.
-"The facts that emerged today further demonstrate what we've dealt with in Washington, D.C., during the course of this trial.
+"The facts that emerged today further demonstrate what we've dealt with in Washington, D.C., during the course of this trial"

-The jurors did have several problems, beginning their first day of deliberations, when they sent the judge a note asking to go home early because they were stressed and needed "clarity."
+The jury did have several problems, beginning its first day of deliberations, when they sent the judge a note asking to go home early because they were stressed and needed "clarity."
 The second day, they sent out a note saying that one of the jurors was disruptive and prone to violent outbursts and asking that she be removed from the jury.
 The judge lectured them on being civil and let them go home early.

 In Washington on her way from the courthouse to the Metro, Hinnant told reporters that she would have found the Alaska senator guilty had she remained on the jury.